dcnewman/slicing/README.md

+## Polar Cloud Slicing Server

 This project implements Polar 3D's cloud slicing server using [Node.js](https://nodejs.org) as the programming language with additional [NPM modules](https://www.npmjs.com/) as detailed in the [`package.json`](https://docs.npmjs.com/files/package.json) file.

+The server scales horizontally with no special considerations: run as few or as many as needed.
+No special configuration is needed to run any number of servers.
+The servers do not communicate with one another and instead receive their slicing requests from a message queue which ensures that a given message is only handed out to a single server, thereby preventing multiple servers from simultaneously processing the same request.
+It is okay to shoot a server dead in its tracks; slicing requests will not be lost.

+To vertically scale, change the number of slicing jobs a single server can handle concurrently.

+## Dependencies

 This slicing server is written to run in an Amazon AWS infrastructure from which it uses